-What we learnt from our first trip to Ireland was that you can’t get the full experience of Ireland until you have done a whiskey tasting.
-While neither Cora nor I are fans of whiskey anyway we went on 2 whiskey tours while in Dublin earlier in the year.
+What we learned from our first trip to Ireland was that you can’t get the full experience of Ireland until you have done a whiskey tasting.
+While neither Cora nor I are a fan of whiskey anyway we went on 2 whiskey tours while in Dublin earlier in the year.

 Though we didn’t go on one in Killarney there are plenty of places that offer whiskey tasting tours and bars that want you to try the local and homemade whiskeys.
 I would recommend you add this to the list of things to do in Killarney to get the full Irish experience.

 As always if you think of anything you think should be on the list of things to do in Killarney let me know and I will add it in.
 If you have visited Killarney before let me know what you enjoyed and what you loved doing while you were there.